-The following describes the design/functional criteria for the auxiliary relay board (ARB) with a Detector control.
-The board is mounted directly on top of the ECM using standoffs and has access holes for the fuses located on the ECM.
+The following describes the design/functional criteria for the auxiliary relay board (ARB) with a DetectorTM control.
+The board is mounted directly over the ECM using standoffs and has access holes for the fuses located on the ECM.
 A detailed connection diagram for the ARB is provided in Section 10.